unigateway/unigateway/docs/docs/user-guide/supported-devices.md

 ### Digital devices

 #### Relay module
 Relay module which allows turning on/off electrical devices and lights.
-Controlled with LOW signal.
+Controlled with LOW signal by default.

 - configuration type: `RELAY`
 - additional configuration:
+    - `triggerLevel` [one of: **LOW**, HIGH] - The signal LEVEL which triggers the relay and closes the circuit
     - `haComponent` [one of: **switch**, light] - type of the entity for Home Assistant MQTT discovery

 <details>